cartesi/rollups/README.md

 # On-chain Rollups:
 Designed to mediate the relationship between the off-chain components with other smart contracts and externally owned accounts.
 It is composed by several modules, each with clear responsibilities and well-defined interfaces.
 The modules are the following:

-## DescartesV2 Manager
+## Cartesi Rollups Manager

-The DescartesV2 Manager is responsible for synchronicity between the modules.
+The Cartesi Rollups Manager is responsible for synchronicity between the modules.
 It defines the duration of the different phases and notifies the other modules of any phase change.
 Among others, the responsibilities of this module are:
 - Define for which epoch, depending on the current state and deadlines, an input is destined to.
 - Receive and forward claims to the validator manager.
 - Forward disputes to the dispute resolution module.